foxthefox/ioBroker.milight/README.md

 version 5 also to be used for v4 lamps

 ##TODO:
-* widget matching the further adapter objects
+* widget matching the further adapter objects(e.g. v6)

 ##known issues:
 * color bar in widget to be corrected